-Kirmer were motorcycles produced from 1915 to 1917.
-The name arose from the makers, Kirk and Merifield, of Bradford Street, Birmingham, who started making bicycles in 1893.
+Kirmer motorcycles wee produced from 1915 to 1917.
+The name was derived from that of from the makers, Kirk and Merifield, of Bradford Street, Birmingham, who had been building bicycles since 1893.

 The company entered the motorcycle market in 1913 with the Arrow machines.
-They were simple lightweights with 211cc two-stroke engines from Levis and Precision, basic transmission and the usual fittings.
+They were simple lightweights with 211cc two-stroke engines from Levis and Precision, basic transmission and Chater-Lea fittings.

 1931 Bought the Swift Cycle Co name and moved the production to their Birmingham factory.

 Source: Graces Guide

 If you have further information or a query related to this page, please contact us